 A quarry is a place where natural stone is extracted to create dimensional stone or building stone.
 It also contains rocks, sand and minerals which are extracted.
 A quarry is also a type of mine that is commonly known as an open pit mine due to it being open to the Earth’s surface.

-Quarrying in the UK for stone has been documented since the 14th century but probably dates back long before that.
+Mining and Quarrying in the UK for stone has been documented since the 14th century but probably dates back long before that.
 The UK may be small but we have some of the best stones in the world, from slate to marble.